ahmadsuleman/Intelligent-Home-Energy-Management/README.md

 Decisions include battery charging/discharging and EV scheduling using a collaborative approach.
 A custom gym environment feeds system states to the agent and receives a reward based on action selection.
 A case study validates the approach, showing effective scheduling with PV generation.
 Comparative analysis with traditional methods confirms the superiority of the DRL-based system.

+### I have added comments in the code from chatgpt.

 🔗 **[Read the Paper](https://ieeexplore.ieee.org/abstract/document/10004664)**

 ---